SublimeText/CoffeeScript/README.md

 # Settings

+**binDir**
-If your Coffee binary isn't in `/usr/local/bin` then you can edit *binDir* in `CoffeeScript.sublime-settings`.
+If your Coffee binary isn't in `/usr/local/bin` then you can change this.

+**noWrapper**
+Compile without the top level function wrapper (`coffee --bare`).

+**watchEnabled**
+Globally enable/disable watch mode (a wrapper over `coffee --watch`).

+**watchOutputMode**
+Where output from watch mode will be sent (panel, status, console).

+**watchOutputOnSuccess
+watchOutputOnFailure**
+Useful if you, for instance, only want to show compile errors.

+**watchHighlightErrors**
+Files will be automagically opened, if they contain an error.
+Also, your cursor shall of course be placed on the offending line.